 How to cut costs

-A difficult aspect of personal finance is figuring out how to best utilize your money and how to save money for unexpected expenses or for personal pleasures like that dream holiday to Fiji you’ve been eyeing off.
+A difficult aspect of personal finance is figuring out how to best utilize your money and how to save money for unexpected expenses or for personal pleasures like a holiday.
 Moreover, the key to saving coins is to be savvier with your finances.
 How do you do that?
-Let us fill in.
+Let us fill you in.

 Track your spending

-If you track where your money is going, you may realize you’re spending a few hundred dollars a month on small purchases and then wondering where all your money went.
+If you track where your money is going, you may realize you’re spending a few hundred dollars a month on small purchases you don’t even think about.
 You might also notice some bad habits with your spending.
-Tracking what you spend money on can make you think twice about a purchase and you’re more likely to consider a purchase carefully.
+Tracking what you spend money on can make you think twice about a purchase and you’re more likely to consider it carefully.
 You might realize that you actually don’t need what you’re about to buy.
 Become aware of your spending habits and what causes spontaneous or impulse purchases.
 You might think that purchasing a $5 snack won’t hurt, and if it’s a one-off then you’re probably right.
 But make a habit out of this and you’ll soon realise that it’s burning a hole in your pocket.